xelaadryth/larsethia/README.md

   - Most likely tick-based (2-3 second rounds)
   - Stats feed into a formula for base damage dealt
   - Active abilities to give options in combat
-- NPC class that inherits from Character
-  - Command `@npc` to create an NPC, similar to the `@create` command but locks `get:false()`
-  - If it has an associated dialogue file, try to use it
 - Design a play experience (What's the main goals and focus of the game?
 Story-driven/combat-driven/exploration-driven?)
 - Come up with a storyline
 - Decide on game systems and then add them to the to-do list when ready to be implemented